TrustyPatches/revisor/SoftwareEngineering.md

 6. A test is something we write once and run often.

-7. A typical TDD cycle will look like this:
+7. A typical TDD cycle (red, green, refactor) will look like this:
   1. (Re)write a test.
   2. Make sure the test fails to compile, else go to 1.
   3. Write production code.